Choosing a Solar Generator for Your Refrigerator: What To Pick As Responsible Homeowner’s

 Running Wattage vs. Starting Wattage

-Refrigerators typically have two power requirements:
+Refrigerators have two key power demands:

-• Running wattage: 100–400 watts (varies by size and efficiency)
+• Running wattage: Typically 100–400 watts (depending on size and efficiency)

-• Starting wattage (surge): 600–1,200+ watts
+• Starting wattage (surge): Typically 600–1,200+ watts

 Daily Energy Consumption